Motley Fool Augmented Reality Review

 - If you invest $100,000, the portfolio needs to beat the market by 1.4%

-If you are only investing a few grand, it may be difficult to recoup your subscription fee.
-You would be better suited for a service like Motley Fool’s Stock Advisor which is available for only $99/year.
+If you are only investing a few thousand dollars, it may be difficult to recoup your subscription fee.
+You would be better suited with a service like Motley Fool’s Stock Advisor, which is available for only $99 per year.
+You might also consider Motley Fool Rule Breakers, which has more of a focus on tech stocks than Stock Advisor but still costs only $299 per year.

-If you have upwards of $10,000, the service starts to become more valuable.
-While the Augmented Portfolio service is only one-year-old, the Fool has a 15+ year track record of beating the market with their other services.
+If you have upwards of $10,000 to invest, the service starts to become more valuable.
+Keep in mind that while Augmented Reality has only been around a few years, the Fool has a 20+ year track record of beating the market with its other services.

 Motley Fool Augmented Reality Review: Final Verdict

 Motley Fool Augmented Reality is a unique service that is focused on uncovering the winners of the next era of technology.
-The service is easy-to-use and the research is easy to comprehend.
-While the service has only been around for one year, it is off to a strong start.
-The portfolio has returned ~70% since it was launched in June of 2019.
+The service is easy to use and the research is very approachable for casual investors.
+In keeping with the Motley Fool’s history of strong performances, the Augmented Reality portfolio returned ~70% in its first year.

 Technology is likely to continue to be a leading sector for years to come.
 If you are looking for stock picks that are focused on innovative tech companies, Augmented Reality is a great choice.